kimmolandesa/password_generator/README.md

-A password generator with a password strenght checker.
+A password generator that also gives the user the option to check how strong the passwords are.